 For example, in empowerment-based self-defense training, students might do simulations where a coworker is trying to dump a load of work on you.
 Your job is to tell the coworker “No.”

-If you can’t speak up for yourself in harmless situations like that, how are you supposed to say no to the jerk putting his arm around you or the drunk guy in the bar who is getting way too close…?
+If you can’t speak up for yourself in harmless situations like that, how are you supposed to say no to the jerk putting his arm around you or the drunk guy in the bar getting way too close…?

 I can’t emphasize how important this is.
-Most violence actually starts with boundary testing in a way that feels uncomfortable but isn’t an attack.
+Most violence starts with boundary testing in a way that feels uncomfortable but isn’t an attack.

 Some examples of how you could establish boundaries: